What are the parts of speech in Spanish?

 What is the definition of a preposition in Spanish?

-Una preposición relaciona un sustantivo o pronombre con otra palabra.
+In Spanish: Una preposición relaciona un sustantivo o pronombre con otra palabra.

 Let’s look at some examples of prepositions in action.